January 23, 2019 1 Comment

 Enhancing or Intensifying filters are used for intensifying the saturation levels of red and other earth tones which make them a great fit for foliage and general landscape photography.

 Often in winter conditions when the light is particularly flat, you might consider shooting in black in white.
-While black and white can easily be achieved in post-processing, many photographers choose to use colored filters to intensify their black and white settings.
+While black and white can easily be achieved in post-processing, many photographers choose to use coloured filters to intensify their black and white settings.

 There are 5 filter colours that are commonly used in black and white photography - red, orange, yellow, green, and blue.
 Each filter lets through its own colour of light and blocks other colours to certain degrees.
 For example, a red filter will let red light through, but block most green and blue.
-The advantage of these filters is the resulting colours matching the filter colour appears brighter in your image while the other colors that were filtered out seem darker.
+The advantage of these filters is the resulting colours matching the filter colour appears brighter in your image while the other colours that were filtered out seem darker.
 In B&W terms, objects appear as lighter or darker shades of grey.

 Filters come in different shapes and are made of varying materials.
 Perhaps the most common are glass filters, however, if you’re looking to make your images sharper, technically the thinner resin and gelatin filters are optically purer than glass.
 These filters often come in squares or rectangular and require great care when handling.
 They also weigh less and are easier to transport.
 If you’re looking to buy a series of filters, a set of resin or gelatin will be less expensive than a set of glass filters.
 The downside is that non-glass filters are easily damaged and in some cases, it can be nearly impossible to clean a smudge or a fingerprint from the filter.